-The Simscape model of the nano-hexapod was first configured with 4-DoF flexible joints, 2-DoF APA, and rigid top and bottom plates.
-The stiffness values of the flexible joints were chosen based on the values estimated using the test bench and on the FEM.
-The parameters of the APA model were determined from the test bench of the APA.
-The 6×6 transfer function matrices from u to \mathbf{d}e and from u to \mathbf{V}s are then extracted from the Simscape model.
+The Simscape model of the nano-hexapod is first configured with 4-DoF flexible joints, 2-DoF APA and rigid top and bottom platforms.
+The stiffness of the flexible joints are chosen based on the values estimated using the test bench and based on FEM.
+The parameters of the APA model are the ones determined from the test bench of the APA.
+The 6×6 transfer function matrices from u to \mathbf{d}e and from u to \mathbf{V}s are extracted then from the Simscape model.

-First, is it evaluated how well the models matches the "direct" terms of the measured FRF matrix.
+A first feature that should be checked is that the model well represents the "direct" terms of the measured FRF matrix.
 To do so, the diagonal terms of the extracted transfer function matrices are compared with the measured FRF in Figure 4.2.
-It can be seen that the 4 suspension modes of the nano-hexapod (at 122Hz, 143Hz, 165Hz and 191Hz) are well modeled.
-The three resonances that were attributed to "internal" flexible modes of the struts (at 237Hz, 349Hz and 395Hz) cannot be seen in the model, which is reasonable because the APAs are here modeled as a simple uniaxial 2-DoF system.
-At higher frequencies, no resonances can be observed in the model, as the top plate and the encoder supports are modeled as rigid bodies.
+It can be seen that the 4 suspension modes of the nano-hexapod (at 122Hz, 143Hz, 165Hz and 191Hz) are well modelled.
+The three resonances that were attributed to "internal" flexible modes of the struts (at 237Hz, 349Hz and 395Hz) cannot be seen in the model, which is reasonable as the APA are here modelled as a simple uniaxial 2-DoF system.
+At higher frequencies, no resonances can be seen in the model, as the as the top plate and the encoder supports are modelled as rigid bodies.